argilla-io/argilla/docs/_source/practical_guides/fine_tune.md

 **Inference**

-After training, we can directly use the model and we'll use the `openai` framework.
+After training, we can directly use the model but we need to do so so, we need to use the `openai` framework.
 Therefore, we suggest taking a look at [their docs](https://platform.openai.com/docs/guides/fine-tuning/use-a-fine-tuned-model).

 ```python
 import openai